Iceman8911/sugarbox/README.md

     ```

 ### Exporting and Importing

+> **Note:** Exported save strings are compressed by default if `compressSave` is enabled.
+The engine will auto-detect and decompress imported data.

 This method allows you to get a serialized string of the entire game state, which the player can copy and save manually, or have downloaded for use later.